28 19th Avenue Rapid Project

 - Issued a survey with over 150 respondents

-The project team is now preparing a comprehensive plan to re-engage the community ahead of construction in coordination with Public Works.
-Muni customers and residents near the 28 19th Avenue and 28R 19th Avenue Rapid lines will receive a notification in the mail with details about the project ahead of construction in the coming weeks.
+The project team are continuing to engage with the community with construction updates in coordination with Public Works.
+Muni customers and residents near the 28 19th Avenue and 28R 19th Avenue Rapid lines have received notification in the mail with details about the project.

 By the Numbers: